acantril/learn-cantrill-io-labs/aws-dms-database-migration/02_LABINSTRUCTIONS/STAGE1 - Provision Environment and Review Architecture.md

 - DBUser

 You will need all of these in later stages.
-All defaults should be pre-populated, you just need to scroll to the bottom, check the capabilities box and click `Create STack`
+All defaults should be pre-populated, you just need to scroll to the bottom, check the capabilities box and click `Create Stack`

 # STAGE 1 - FINISH

-Once the slack is in the `CREATE_COMPLETE` status you will have a simulated `on-premises` environment and an AWS environment.
+Once the stack is in the `CREATE_COMPLETE` status you will have a simulated `on-premises` environment and an AWS environment.
 Move to the EC2 console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1
 Click `Running Instances`
 Select the `CatWEB` instance